How much could you be saving on your weekly grocery shop?

 By buying seasonal produce, you can be sure you’re eating lots of healthy fruits and vegetables without pushing your budget.

-Here are a few tips on what’s “in season”, from the Produce Company:
+Here are a few tips on what’s “in season” for the next time you go shopping, from the Produce Company:

 - Buttercup squash